romanmatv/travelers-rest-bulk-mod/CustomItems/readme.md

 The mod will look into all folders provided in the config for any .csv file containing item/recipe and will load those csv into memory and on game start will add all into the inGame database.
 For all Sprites in the item file you will need to provide a .png spriteSheet and the name with folder to the spriteSheet, note the spritesheet counts off starting at bottom left (0,0) and the file has to be 512x512 pixels.

+###### Note mod also needs the CsvHelper.dll added into the BepInEx plugins so don't forget to copy that over
+###### Note mod assumes the SpriteSheet has 33x33 sprites but even the game does not do exactly that to save some space

 ![Folder Structure](img.png)